cassiomolin/chat-websockets/README.md

 }
 ```

-On server side, authentication and token validation are handled by the following classes:
+A similar approach is used by [Slack Real Time Messaging API][].

+The server ensures that the token is valid for a short period of time and cannot be reused.
+The following classes handle authentication and token validation on server side:

 - [`AuthenticationServlet`](src/main/java/com/cassiomolin/example/chat/security/AuthenticationServlet.java)
 - [`AccessTokenFilter`](src/main/java/com/cassiomolin/example/chat/security/AccessTokenFilter.java)
 - [`Authenticator`](src/main/java/com/cassiomolin/example/chat/security/Authenticator.java)

-The server ensured that the token is valid for a short period of time and cannot be reused.

-A similar approach is used by [Slack Real Time Messaging API][].
+[`Authenticator`](src/main/java/com/cassiomolin/example/chat/security/Authenticator.java) relies on [Guava Cache][] to keep the track of the tokens and expire them after a few seconds.

 For example purposes, the user credentials are hardcoded and only the following are accepted by the application: